mabreyes/mabreyes/README.md

 💻 My website now has an option to toggle between ☀ light and 🌖 dark mode.
 See it in action at [➡️ https://marcrey.es](https://marcrey.es).

 ![Website haz sum dark mode hehe](nice.gif "Website haz sum dark mode hehe")

+⚠️🚨 XYZ is now DEV! 🚨⚠️ Visit the new site at [➡️ https://marcrey.es/dev](https://marcrey.es/dev).